 Paradigm 2 resonates with current behaviorist and cognitivist educational approaches.
 From a behaviorist's perspective, instructors set objectives that can be observed, measured, and controlled.
 Students are trained by the teacher to respond to the teacher's objectives in specified ways (Leonard 2002, 16), which can include physical actions, thought processes, and emotional expression.
 Student success is based totally on achievement of the teacher's objectives through the responses specified by the teacher.
-Behaviorism focuses on external output or products.
-In a behaviorist classroom, processes and successful outcomes tend to be predictable.
+Behaviorist classroom, processes and successful outcomes tend to be predictable.